benjaminRomano/bottom-dock/README.md

 ````

 ##### How to use
-Create a new package that consumes the [bottom-dock service](https://www.npmjs.com/package/atom-bottom-dock)
+Create a new package that consumes the BottomDockService

-Extend the DockPaneView from the attom-bottom-dock npm package
+Extend the DockPaneView from the [attom-bottom-dock](https://www.npmjs.com/package/atom-bottom-dock) npm package

 Look at [Gulp Manager](https://github.com/benjaminRomano/gulp-manager) for an example on how to use the api